aaskjer/Blackjack-Game/FAQ.md

 Chat Games/Logs/BJG-log-yyyy-MM-dd.txt                   ← daily action log
 ```

+The overlay folder is the one part you can move — see the OBS Overlay section below.

 You should never need to edit these by hand — use the built-in Settings GUI instead.

 ---